scientific-python/social-media/interviews/dan-schult.md

 ## Dan Schult (Colgate University, NetworkX dev)

 *Dan is a Professor of Mathematics at Colgate University in upstate New York.
-He is one of the founders of NetworkX, the Scientific Python package and currently one of his maintainers.
-He has been part of the Scientific computing community for a long time, helping grow the NetworkX community.*
+He cofounded NetworkX, the Scientific Python package for network science and is currently one of its maintainers.
+He has been part of the Scientific Python community for a long time, helping grow the NetworkX community.*

 1. Introduction
 2. What drove you to contribute to open source and what was your first open source contribution?